 The ability to easily share data is a foundation of what makes the web so great.
 But, it’s often been difficult to present data in an easy-to-digest manner.
 Simply dumping large reams of statistics out in text format may make the information available, but it’s far from user-friendly.

-WordPress Charts and Graphs Lite enables you to create 9 different chart types including line, bar, area, column, pie and geo charts.
+Visualizer enables you to create 12 different chart types, including line, bar, area, column, pie, and geo charts.
 Data can be easily imported via a CSV file.

 Tables are created within WordPress in an Excel-like interface.
 On the front end, users can export tables in various formats.

-Sometimes, fancy charts and tables can actually hinder a user’s ability to decipher data.
+Sometimes, fancy charts and tables can hinder a user’s ability to decipher data.
 Responsive Mortgage Calculator takes a complicated thing (figuring out the terms of a mortgage loan) and makes it dead simple.

 It’s a Visual Medium

 The interactivity that the web provides can be harnessed to do just that.
 Take advantage of the tools above and enable users to see your data in a whole new light.